maxpete121/fs-journal/notes/06-mvc.md

 USE A TRY CATCH TO MAKE THE FORM DISSAPEAR WHEN LOGGED OUT IN THE CONTROLLER:
-USE ASYNC AND PUT AN AWAIT BEFORE TELLING SERVICE "await carsService.samefunction(formData) try{
+USE ASYNC AND PUT AN AWAIT BEFORE TELLING SERVICE "await carsService.sameFunction(formData) try{
     put entire create function for form in here form.reset()